 The General Data Protection Regulation (GDPR) is a new set of data procedures designed to protect and empower all European Union (EU) citizens’ data privacy.
 UK residents are also included.
 The GDPR replaces the 1995 Data Protection Directive and is arguably the most significant change in data privacy regulation in 20 years.
 It’s meant to boost consumer confidence and data transparency in our digital economy and in turn business.

 On May 25, 2018.
-The EU is already implementing the GDPR, but at the end of May, organizations found in non-compliance risk significant fines.
+Organizations found in non-compliance risk significant fines.

 Whom does the GDPR affect?